 Duration: 10 min.

-Difficulty: Medium — Piano part is of medium-difficulty level, suitable for advanced students.
+Difficulty: Medium — Piano part is of medium-difficulty level, suitable for advanced students or professionals.

 Commission note: Commissioned by Xenia Pestova.

 First performance: by Xenia Pestova — 16 Jul 17.
 Chamber Music NZ tour, James Cumming Wing

 The composer has noted the following styles, genres, influences, etc. associated this work:

 Minimalist, electronics, birdsong, new technologies, app.
 Influences: Radiohead, Moroccan vocal music, Tristan Perich, Ligeti Piano Etudes, Liszt.